Central Committee of the Workers' Party of Korea: Politburo

 The Politburo, formerly the Political Committee, was the main decision-making body of the WPK until the establishment of the Presidium.
-The Politburo has full (voting) and candidate (non-voting) members, and is the highest WPK decision-making body when it convenes for meetings.
+The Politburo has full (voting) and candidate (non-voting) members and is the highest WPK decision-making body when it convenes for meetings.
 Until the 3rd Conference, the Politburo was elected by the Central Committee immediately after a congress.
 Although the party charter specifies that the Politburo should meet at least once a month, there is little evidence that this actually happens.
 Politburo members may serve concurrently on party or state commissions, the government or the Central Committee apparatus.

-Evidence suggests that the Politburo functions much like the CPSU Politburo under Stalin, with Politburo members acting as the party leader's personal staff rather than as policy-makers.
-This was not always the case; before Kim Il-sung purged the party opposition, the Politburo was a decision-making body where policy differences were discussed.
-Since Kim Il-sung's consolidation of power, the Politburo has turned into a rubber stamp body.
+Evidence suggests that the Politburo functions much like the CPSU Politburo under Stalin, with Politburo members acting as the party leader's personal staff rather than as policymakers.
+This was not always the case; before Kim Il Sung purged the party opposition, the Politburo was a decision-making body where policy differences were discussed.
+Since Kim Il Sung's consolidation of power, the Politburo has turned into a rubber stamp body.
 Leading members have disappeared without explanation; the last case is that of Kim Tong-gyu who disappeared in 1977.
-Politburo members under Kim Il-sung and Kim Jong-il lacked a strong power base and depended on the party leader for their position.
+Politburo members under Kim Il Sung and Kim Jong Il lacked a strong power base and depended on the party leader for their position.

 Presidium

-The Presidium was established at the 6th Congress in 1980, and is the highest decision-making organ within the WPK when the Politburo and the Central Committee are not in session.
-With the death of O Jin-u in 1995, Kim Jong-il remained the only member of the Presidium still alive; the four others (Kim Il-sung, Kim Il, O Jin-u, and Ri Jong-ok) died in office.
-Between O Jin-u's death and the 3rd Conference, there were no reports indicating that Kim Jong-il or the central party leadership was planning to change the composition of the Presidium.
+The Presidium was established at the 6th Congress in 1980 and is the highest decision-making organ within the WPK when the Politburo and the Central Committee are not in session.
+With the death of O Jin-u in 1995, Kim Jong Il remained the only member of the Presidium still alive; the four others (Kim Il Sung, Kim Il, O Jin-u, and Ri Jong-ok) died in office.
+Between O Jin-u's death and the 3rd Conference, there were no reports indicating that Kim Jong Il or the central party leadership was planning to change the composition of the Presidium.
 Stephan Haggard, Luke Herman and Jaesung Ryu, writing for Asian Survey in 2014, contended that the Presidium "was clearly not a functioning institution."